Chromatin Remodeling and Gene Activation

 - Zhuwei Xu, PhD, Visiting Fellow

 Aberrant gene regulation is the basis of many disease states.
 Our main objective is to understand how genes are activated for transcription in the context of chromatin structure.
-Chromatin is not just a packaging system for DNA in eukaryotic cells; it also participates in gene regulation.
-The structural subunit of chromatin is the nucleosome, which contains nearly two turns of DNA coiled around a central-core histone octamer.
-Nucleosomes are generally quite regularly spaced along the DNA, like beads on a string.
-Gene regulation involves either attenuation of the inherently repressive properties of nucleosomes to facilitate gene expression, or enhancement of those properties to ensure complete repression.
-These events are choreographed by DNA sequence–specific transcription factors (activators and repressors) and chromatin remodeling complexes.
-The latter can be divided into two groups: histone- or DNA–modifying enzymes that implement the “epigenetic code”, and ATP–dependent remodeling machines, which move or displace nucleosomes.
-We are exploiting and developing high-throughput technologies to obtain genome-wide maps of nucleosomes, chromatin-remodeling complexes, and RNA polymerase II in budding yeast to determine how chromatin organization is affected when genes are activated.
-The current objectives of our yeast studies are: (1) to determine the roles of the various chromatin-remodeling complexes (RSC, SWI/SNF, ISW1, ISW2, CHD1, INO80C) in chromatin organization and gene expression, why there are so many different remodelers, and whether they are functionally redundant; our studies so far indicate that each remodeling enzyme makes a different contribution to chromatin organization and is important because genes encoding subunits of some of these enzymes are often mutated in various cancers; (2) to test the hypothesis that nucleosomes control DNA accessibility and play a vital role in gene regulation by blocking promoters.
-We have developed a new method (qDA-seq) to obtain quantitative measurements of genome accessibility in nuclei and in living cells, using budding yeast and human or mouse cell lines as model systems.
+Chromatin is not merely a packaging system for DNA in eukaryotic cells; it also participates in gene regulation.
+It is thought that gene regulation involves either attenuation of the inherently repressive properties of nucleosomes to facilitate gene expression, or enhancement of those properties to ensure complete repression.
+Such events are choreographed by DNA sequence–specific transcription factors (activators and repressors) and chromatin remodeling complexes.
+The latter can be divided into two groups: histone- or DNA–modifying enzymes that implement the "epigenetic code", and ATP–dependent remodeling machines that move or displace nucleosomes.
+Our studies are focused primarily on the roles of the ATP–dependent chromatin remodelers in gene regulation.

 Measuring genome accessibility in living cells

-The general view is that nucleosomes and chromatin structure play a central role in gene regulation by restricting access to genomic DNA (Figure 1).
-Experiments measuring DNA accessibility in nuclei have established that nucleosomes block access to DNA (e.g., by MNase-seq, ATAC-seq, or qDA-seq).
-Studies from many groups have confirmed this observation and is stated as a fact in the introductions to most chromatin papers (including our own) and in reviews of the chromatin field.
+The general view is that nucleosomes and chromatin structure play a central role in gene regulation by restricting access to genomic DNA.
+Experiments measuring DNA accessibility in isolated nuclei (e.g., by MNase–Seq, ATAC–Seq, qDA–Seq) have established that nucleosomes block access to DNA.
+Studies from many groups have confirmed this observation, and is stated as a fact in the introductions to most chromatin papers (including our own) and in reviews of the chromatin field.
 Indeed, the observation that nucleosomes block access to DNA is central to current models of gene regulation, as mentioned above.
-However, nuclei might not represent an accurate model for living cells, because chromatin dynamics may be “frozen” when cells are disrupted, which results in the loss of metabolites, such as the ATP required for remodeling.
+However, we have now established that isolated nuclei do not represent an accurate model for living cells, because chromatin dynamics are "frozen" when cells are disrupted.
+Disruption results in the loss of metabolites, including the ATP required for remodeling.

-To address this question, we are comparing the accessibility of DNA genome-wide in nuclei and in living yeast cells using DNA methylases.
-Remarkably, we find that the genome is globally accessible in living cells, unlike in nuclei.
+Previously, we compared the accessibility of the genome in isolated nuclei and in living yeast cells using DNA methylases.
+Remarkably, we found that the yeast genome is globally accessible in living cells, unlike in nuclei.
 That is, nucleosomes do not block access to genomic DNA in vivo.
-We find that methylation by the Dam DNA methylase (which methylates A in the sequence GATC) is blocked by nucleosomes in isolated nuclei.
-However, expression of Dam using an inducible promoter results in methylation of the entire genome in living cells, with minimal interference from nucleosomes.
-Using a different DNA methylase, M.SssI (which methylates C in CG), together with Nanopore long-read sequencing, we showed that centromeric nucleosomes, unlike canonical nucleosomes, are exceptionally stable, protecting their DNA from methylation in vivo.
-We also observe that at least three ATP–dependent chromatin remodelers (RSC, ISW1, and CHD1) contribute to nucleosome dynamics in vivo, using a degron approach to detect nucleosome movements in living cells as remodelers are depleted.
+Briefly, we showed that methylation by the Dam DNA methylase (which methylates A in the sequence GATC) is blocked by nucleosomes in isolated nuclei.
+However, expression of Dam in living cells using an inducible promoter results in methylation of the entire genome, with minimal interference from nucleosomes.
+Using a different DNA methylase, M.SssI (which methylates C in CG), together with nanopore long-read sequencing, we showed that centromeric nucleosomes, unlike canonical nucleosomes, are exceptionally stable, protecting their DNA from methylation in vivo.
+The silenced mating type loci are also much less accessible than the rest of the genome.
+We showed that at least three ATP–dependent chromatin remodelers (RSC, ISW1, and CHD1) contribute to nucleosome dynamics in vivo, using a degron approach to detect nucleosome movements in living cells as remodelers are depleted.

 Collaborators